vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.1/readme.md

 usermod -c 'Junior Tester' tester
 ```

-*5) Become familiar with the Linux help system and the man and info commands.
+5) *Become familiar with the Linux help system and the man and info commands.
 Get help on the previously discussed commands, define and describe any two keys for these commands.
 Give examples.*

 As an example of using ***man*** and ***info** command I can describe ***-s*** key of the ***w*** command: